 Getting the products out of your global sites and into a testing facility, and then shipping then back out to buyers is a complex logistics task all on its own.
 You need someone (preferably a team of someones) who knows and loves these kinds of details.
 It’s even more complex as soon as you start crossing international boundaries.
 If you’re not already a specialist here, look for outside help.
 In fact, because of the specialized knowledge required, major shipping companies partnering with specialist ITAD logistics companies to support this niche has been growing as one of the major logistics trends that effects ITAD processes.

-I just want to say a quick note on methods here.
-Many of the ways that companies go about completing a proper decommissioning are proprietary in some form or fashion, so this isn’t so much a discussions of processes as it is a discussion of primary motivations.
+Many of the ways that companies go about completing a proper decommissioning are proprietary in some form or fashion, so this isn’t so much a discussions of processes as it is a discussion of primary objectives.

-You should also know from the outset what your primary motivations are for the disposal.
+You should also know from the outset what your primary objectives are for the disposal.
 Your motivations will color your perception of the process and determine the needs of successful decommissioning for you.

 If you are in finance, insurance, payments, government, law, ecommerce, or some other highly regulated industry, the security of your data is the most important part of the decommissioning process.
 In fact, you may choose to do data sanitization on site to further prevent the possibility of leaks and do a higher degree of wiping that takes more time.